Are you a step-parent?

 Even after biological parents separate, they still have shared parental responsibility.
 This means they’re jointly responsible for making big decisions like where their children go to school and how their children are cared for until they’re 18 years old.
 Sometimes a biological parent can ask the court for sole parental responsibility.
 The court decides depending on what’s in the child’s best interests.

-How can I get parental responsibility as a step-parent?
+How can you get parental responsibility as a step-parent?

 As a step-parent, you can get parental responsibility for your stepchild through a parenting order or adoption.

-It’s a good idea to get independent legal advice about the best choice for your blended family and the law in your state or territory.
+It’s a good idea to get independent legal advice about the best choice for your blended family or stepfamily and the law in your state or territory.

 A parenting order can give you parental responsibility, meaning that you have all the responsibilities and authority of a biological parent.